How to survive Freshers’ Flu

 Step 2: Feel sorry for yourself

 You’re not skipping lectures out of laziness, it’s because you’re sick, okay.
 It’s definitely valid to stay in bed for a runny nose, isn’t it?
 And anyway, resting makes you heal faster so then you’ll be back to lectures sooner.
 That’s only logical.
 And sure, your room looks a bit like a tornado of tissues and Lemsip hit it but you can’t be expected to tidy when you feel this bad.
-And yeah, that essay was indeed a bit half arsed but it’s the illness’ fault.
-Can’t everybody be a bit more understanding?!?!
+And yeah, that essay was indeed a bit rushed but you can’t be expected to focus when you’re this dreadfully ill.

 Step 3: Buy “nourishing” food

 Your Gran said something about feeding a cold and you have some distant memory of being given these foods as a child when you were ill but now your fridge is full of nothing but chicken soup, Lucozade and satsumas and you aren’t actually sure if it’s possible to live off those alone.
 After a mug of honey and lemon tea you remember just how much you hate all the foods you just bought.
 Oh well, looks like you’re ordering Deliveroo again, but you’re ill, so you deserve a treat, right??